 ADMISSIONS AND ENTRY Current Design What are the issues for students, staff, or faculty with the current design?
 What is the ideal design?
 What additional information do you need to answer this?
 What changes or next steps are needed to move toward the ideal design?
 Admissions Documents a) What admissions documents must a student complete before registering for classes? b) What can be submitted online vs. what must be submitted in person? c) Who is responsible for obtaining these documents from the student?
 Intake Survey a) Is an intake survey used to gather contextual information about each student? b) If so, how is this information used to connect students to support services prior to starting class?
-Use of Registration Holds a) Are there additional holds (other than documentation) on students' profiles that may prevent them from registering? b) If so, who is responsible for removing those holds, and is this process automatic or manual? know their holds have been removed?
+Use of Registration Holds a) Are there additional holds (other than documentation) on students' profiles that may prevent them from registering? b) If so, who is responsible for removing those holds, and is this process automatic or manual? c) How do students know their holds have been

 ADMISSIONS AND ENTRY Current Design What are the issues for students, staff, or faculty with the current design?
 What is the ideal design?
 What additional information do you need to answer this?
 What changes or next steps are needed to move toward the ideal design?
 Admissions Communications a) When does a student start receiving communication from the college through their school account? b) Is a student alerted to only use the institution email account moving forward? c) How are communications sent to a student?
-For example: email, phone calls, text message. d) During the admissions process, how many communications total does a student receive (all departments)?
+For example: email, phone calls, text message. d) During the admissions process, how many communications does a student receive (all departments)?

 ORIENTATION Current Design What are the issues for students, staff, or faculty with the current design?
 What is the ideal design?
 What additional information do you need to answer this?
 What changes or next steps are needed to move toward the ideal design?
 Orientation Policies a) Are all students required to attend an orientation? b) If not, who is required to do so and how did the institution determine which populations needed orientation?
 Attending Orientation a) What steps must a student take to be able to attend orientation?
-How does a student register for orientation? b) How often is orientation held (including times) and how do students learn about the available orientation sessions?
-Orientation Goals and Topics a) Are there student learning outcomes for orientation? b) List the specific topics that are covered during orientation? c) How is orientation evaluated for effectiveness?
-Orientation Delivery a) How is new student orientation delivered? b) Is it a one-off event or a series of in-person and virtual interactions/nudges? c) Who besides orientation staff attend or participate in orientation (faculty, staff, administrators)?
+How does a student register for orientation? b) How often is orientation held (including times) and how do students learn about the available orientation sessions? c) Does the college make efforts to ensure part- time students and working adults have options for attending orientation?
+Orientation Goals and Topics a) Are there student learning outcomes for orientation? b) List the specific topics that are covered during orientation? c) How is orientation evaluated for effectiveness? d) How is orientation evaluated for effectiveness?
+Orientation Delivery a) How is new student orientation delivered? b) Is it a one-off event or a series of in-person and virtual interactions/ nudges? c) Who besides orientation staff attend or participate in orientation (faculty, staff members, administrators)?